 P.S.
 I'm not morally opposed to plastic.
 I just like to use alternatives when I can.
 I bought a nicer set of Rubbermaid for a great deal at the Grocery Store Outlet (to use to give people food, and for foods on-the-go) about the same time I got all my Pyrex.
 Now that Rubbermaid, even with very limited use and limited hand-washing is looking pretty worn and has broken in several places.
 As I have found in many instances, the plastic alternative turns out to better than the plastic.

 P.P.S.
 Anchor is also tempered glass and made in the USA.
-It is generally cheaper than Pyrex, but, in my experience, the lids never fit well and the pieces are less well made.
+It is generally cheaper than Pyrex, but, in my experience, the lids never fit well and the pieces are less well made (this may have changed in the many years since I wrote this post).
 Sorry, Anchor!
 (I do often buy Anchor for things that don't need lids, like bake ware and liquid measuring cups.)